 On January 28, 2016, the Company filed a complaint in the United States District Court for the District of Delaware captioned Atossa Genetics Inc. v.
 Besins Healthcare Luxembourg SARL, Case No. 1:16-cv-00045-UNA.
 The complaint asserts claims for breach of contract, breach of the implied covenant of good faith and fair dealing, and for declaratory relief against Defendant Besins Healthcare Luxembourg SARL ("Besins").
 The complaint was served upon Besins on February 15, 2016.
 The Company's claims arise from Besins' breach of an Intellectual Property License Agreement dated May 14, 2015 (the "License Agreement"), under which Besins licensed to the Company the worldwide exclusive rights to develop and commercialize Afimoxifene Topical Gel, or AfTG, for the potential treatment and prevention of hyperplasia of the breast.
 The complaint seeks compensatory damages, a declaration of the parties' rights and obligations under the License Agreement, and injunctive relief.
-On March 7, 2016, Besins filed its response to the Company's claims and asserting counterclaims for breach of contract, fraud, negligent misrepresentation, and declaratory judgment.
+On March 7, 2016, Besins filed its response to the Company's complaint, generally denying liability for the Company's claims and asserting counterclaims for breach of contract, fraud, negligent misrepresentation, and declaratory judgment.
 Besins seeks unspecified money damages and preliminary and permanent injunctive relief, among other forms of relief, for its counterclaims.
 The Company filed its answer to Besins' counterclaims on March 31, 2016, in which the Company disputed Besins' allegations and denied that Besins is entitled to relief on its counterclaims.
+On August 4, 2016, the parties entered into a settlement agreement pursuant to which the parties dismissed this legal action and have settled all claims and counterclaims.
 Pursuant to the settlement agreement, Besins assumed, and Atossa shall have no further rights to, 4-hydroxy tamoxifen and AfTG in return for a termination payment to Atossa in the total amount of approximately \$1.8 million.
-The termination payment was received in August 2016 and has been included in other income on the Condensed Consolidated Statement of Operations for year ended December 31, 2016.
+The termination payment was received in August 2016 and has been included in other income on the Conde